Chemical Engineering, PhD—Advanced Entry

 Qualifying for Doctoral Candidacy

 To qualify for doctoral candidacy, the student must demonstrate mastery of the four core areas of chemical engineering (thermodynamics, kinetics, transport, and mathematics) through course performance.
-To become a doctoral candidate, students must have no grades below a B and must maintain a GPA of 3.500 or above, typically at the end of the first year, as an average considering all four core courses.
+To become a doctoral candidate, students must have no grades below a B and must maintain a grade-point average (GPA) of 3.500 or above, typically at the end of the first year, as an average considering all four core courses.

 In addition, each student must also demonstrate critical thinking, analysis, and experimental planning skills related to their dissertation research topic through a written candidacy proposal and an oral defense of this proposal.
 The student must pass, as determined by the student’s dissertation committee, this oral candidacy proposal defense in order to advance to doctoral candidacy.
 The oral presentation will be open to students, faculty, and the student’s committee.
 The student earns the classification of doctoral candidate upon successful completion of these requirements.